sufiyanghori/aes-256-java-bks/README.md

 This will create a new keystore and add a new AES256 key with the given parameters.

-Creating new Keystore, the easy way,
+**Creating new Keystore, the easy way,**

+	I have written the following custom method to easily create a keystore from within the code,

         KeyProcess.createStore (String path, String keyStoreName, String
         password)